Russia Proposes Easing Laws On Corruption, Saying It's Unavoidable Sometimes

 The corruption index faults Russia's rampant cronyism and weak protections for citizens' civil rights.
 It also cites a biased judicial system and "a lack of trust among experts and businesspeople in the ability of the government to yield sustainable anti-corruption action."

-Bribery in Russia increased in 2018, the Council of Europe said last month, citing Russian media in reporting that "the majority of corruption cases in 2018 were initiated against the staff of the Ministry of Interior of the Russian Federation, with more than 790 employees charged."
+Bribery in Russia increased in 2018, the Council of Europe said last month, citing Russian media in reporting that "the majority of corruption cases in 2018 were initiated against the staff of the Ministry of Interior of the Russian Federation," with more than 790 employees charged.

 And according to a Russian criminal statistics website run by the federal Prosecutor General's Office, there were 3,315 registered cases from January to November 2018 in which a bribe was received in Russia and 2,408 cases in which a bribe was offered.